knative/community/elections/README.md

 ### Steering Committee

-- Runs the election, including setting dates and executing the voting
+- Oversees the election, including appointing election officers, approving dates, and monitoring the process
 - [Recuse themselves from public election activities][election-recusal] except those required to run the election
 - May vote
 - May answer questions about general election specifics, ie: